mahmoudhage21/Parallel-LLM-API-Requester/README.md

 # Azure OpenAI Parallel Requests Handler

+### New features to be added soon:
+1. switch from notebook to scritps
+2. choose a provider: Azure / OpenAI
+3. set a budget to stop generating once its reached
+4. print cost every N requests are completed
+5. add many asserts to capture errors before running the API

 This project simplifies making parallel requests to the Azure OpenAI API for chat completions of scenarios where one needs to batch process a large number of **prepared prompts simultaneously**.